bartificer/programming-by-stealth/docs/_tidbits/tidbit17c-docker-github-actions.md

 	@echo "$(GREEN)✓ Linting complete$(NC)"
 ```

-With this rule, the script checks inside the container if Vale is installed, and if not, it will install Vale and then runs Vale on the files in the docs directory.
+With this rule, the script checks inside the container to see if Vale is installed, and if not, it will install Vale and then run Vale on the files in the docs directory.

 Now run `make lint` and look at the output.
 Vale will flag possible typos.
 Here is a snippet of the output.